bigbio/pgatk/docs/pypgatk.rst

         -h, --help                      Show this message and exit.

+.. hint:: By default the command ``ensembl-downloader`` downloads all file types for all the ENSEMBL species.
+To limit the download to a specific species give the species identifier using the ``-t`` option.
+For instance, to download all files  for Tureky (species id=9103), use: ``python ensembl-downloader -t 9103``.
+To get a list of all available species run the command with ``-l`` option.

-Each of the file types can be skip using the corresponding option.
+.. hint:: Any of the file types can be skipped using the corresponding option.
 For example, to avoid downloading the protein sequence fasta file, use the argument ``pypgatk_cli.py ensembl-downloader --skip_protein``

 Downloading COSMIC data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~